GSI-HPC/openssh-container-login/README.md

 > whitespace or spread across multiple `SendEnv` directives.
 The default is not
 > to send any environment variables.

+Note tat the `root` account will always default to `SINGULARITY_CONTAINER=none`.
+This grantees administrative access to a node.
+This is particularly imported if there is only a single `sshd` instance running on the node.

 ## Development & Testing

 Build the required singularity containers with the script [containers.sh][05].